 Duties can include:

-Returning volunteers (2nd or 3rd year) may learn additional clinical skills and work in the UHS Urgent Care Clinic or the Laboratory.
+Returning volunteers (2nd or 3rd year) may learn additional clinical skills and work in the UHS Urgent Care Clinic.

 Clinic volunteers must commit to at least four hours per week for two long semesters (fall & spring).
 All volunteers must display regular attendance and professional conduct.
 Those who perform satisfactorily at the end of the two-semester commitment may continue to participate if they wish.
+As returning volunteers, students can choose whether to continue volunteering 4 hours per week or reduce their time commitment to 2 hours per week.
 Summer participation is also available for experienced volunteers.

 Our program focuses primarily on providing a rewarding learning opportunity for the volunteer.
 While many hospitals use volunteers to perform tasks such as paperwork, answering phones, or picking up linen and lunch trays, UHS clinic volunteers have direct patient contact.
 UHS patients and staff appreciate and support the program.